 Resources

-• The Physics Help Room (413 Pupin) is staffed by graduate students available to help you with any course/homework questions.
+• The Physics Help Room in Pupin 413 is staffed by graduate students to help you with course and homework questions

-• The Physics Scholars Program (PSP) aims to bridge the gap between high school and college physics for those in need and interested in majoring in physics.
-More information can be found here
+• The Physics Scholars Program (PSP) aims to bridge the gap between high school and college physics for those in need and interested in majoring in physics

 • Conquering the Physics GRE by Kahn and Anderson is the most comprehensive book to review from for the pGRE, covering all the topics in the exam while proving lots of practice problems